Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #1

 Meet Amelia Offley Bernard, wife of Francis Bernard.
-Married in Lincoln, UK in December 1741.
+Married in Lincoln, UK, in December 1741.

 Image Credit: Robert Spencer Bernard

-Amelia Offley of Norton Hall, Derbyshire was the niece of John Shute, first Viscount Barrington, and cousin of William Wildman, second Viscount Barrington (1717–1793), secretary at war, 1755–61, 1765–78; chancellor of the exchequer, 1761–2; and postmaster general, 1782.
+Amelia Offley of Norton Hall, Derbyshire, was the niece of John Shute, first Viscount Barrington, and cousin of William Wildman, second Viscount Barrington (1717–1793), secretary at war, 1755–61, 1765–78; chancellor of the exchequer, 1761–2; and postmaster general, 1782.
 Namier and Brooke, House of Commons, ii, 55–9.
 The two were married for 37 years until Francis’s death in 1779.
+The two were likely married in 1741 at St. Martins Church one of the last surviving churches in the area.
+Research continues to gather the marriage record or other verifiable documentation.

 St. Martin’s church, Lincoln, c.1784.